Renault Frégate

-The Renault Frégate (/fr/) is an executive saloon car manufactured and marketed by the French automaker Renault for modelyears 1951-1960.
+The Renault Frégate (/fr/) is an executive saloon car manufactured and marketed by the French automaker Renault from 1951 to 1960.
 Estate variants, the Renault Domaine and the Renault Manoir, were introduced in 1956 and 1958 respectively.

 Origins

 The Frégate was conceived in the years immediately following World War II.
 Renault, which had recently been brought under the control of the French state, needed a new modern, upmarket model both to improve its image and to cater to the needs of middle-class consumers in the expected economic recovery.
 Before the Frégate design was put into production, several prototypes were created.

 Initially, the car was to have had a rear-engined layout as in the recently launched 4CV, but Renault abandoned the rear-engined "Project 108" and in 1949, although it was late in the design process, decided to go with an engine mounted ahead of the driver.
 The engineering was thus rushed because of the switch to a front-engine configuration.